Gwennap: Church history

 There is a Cornish cross in the churchyard which was moved to the vicarage garden in the 1840s from Chapel Moor.
 It has a crude crucifixus figure and a small Latin cross on the front and a large Latin cross on the back and is probably a fragment of a larger cross.
 There is also an ornamented cross shaft which was found in the church wall about 1860 and by mistake used again in the vestry foundations.

 On 6 September 1762 John Wesley came to Gwennap and attracted a great crowd of tin miners.
 Unfortunately the day was very windy and Wesley could not make himself heard.
 Someone suggested the shelter of Gwennap Pit, about 1.5 miles away, so the whole crowd walked there and Wesley was able to preach his sermon.
 Wesley's Journal records, "The wind was so high that I could not stand at the usual place at the village of Gwennap; but a small distance was a hollow capable of containing many thousands of people.
 I stood on one side of this amphitheatre towards the top and with people beneath on all sides, I enlarged on those words in the gospel for the day, 'Blessed are the eyes which see the things that ye see....hear the things that ye hear.'"

-He continued to use the Pit for a total of 18 times; it is claimed that in 1773 he attracted a staggering 32,000 people.
+He continued to use the pit for a total of 18 times: it is claimed that in 1773 he attracted a staggering 32,000 people.
 (Normally the pit provides comfortable seating for 2,000.)
 His final visit was in 1789.

+There is now a seasonally-open visitor centre at Gwennap Pit, which was built in 1991.